OverpoweredCoding/OverpoweredCoding/README.md

 ### Hi there, I'm Overpowered - aka [OP] 👋

-## I'm a Developer and Content Creator
+## I'm just a man trying to make my way through the universe.

-- 🌱 I’m currently learning everything 🤣
+- Developer for 5+ years with tons of projects
-- 👯 I’m looking to collaborate with other content creators
+- Hit me up for comissions and collabs
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- If you don't understand something in my repositories, read fucking the manual first

 ### Languages and Tools: